ZIMO-Elektronik/DCC/README.md

 Mainly due to a workaround of [esp-idf #13003](https://github.com/espressif/esp-idf/issues/13003) the end bit duration can be adjusted independently of the bit1 duration.
 This allows the RMT transmission complete callback to be executed at the right time.

 #### Flags
-- invert
+- level0
-  Boolean value which corresponds to the level of the first half bit.
+  Value corresponds to the level of the first half bit.

 - zimo0
   Transmit 0-bit prior to preamble.